 Partner Ronald Crescenzo brings in-depth knowledge of appellate practices to his work in the areas of estate planning, estate and trust administration, guardianship, and commercial litigation.

-Associate attorney Ashley Crispin Ackal is a frequent speaker on estate planning topics, and was an integral part of the 2014 rewrite of the Guardian Education and Training Manual for the Probate and Guardianship Practice Committee of the Palm Beach County Bar Association.
+Of Counsel attorney Ashley Crispin Ackal is a frequent speaker on estate planning topics, and was an integral part of the 2014 rewrite of the Guardian Education and Training Manual for the Probate and Guardianship Practice Committee of the Palm Beach County Bar Association.

 Associate attorney Joielle A. Foglietta holds an LL.M. in Taxation and has been involved in appeals with the IRS in connection with estate and gift tax issues.